-The Strategy recommends focusing resources on more permanent and sculptural works for the Shire, at least in the short to medium term.
-Preference is to be given to sculptural projects rather than murals, utilising more robust materials which reflect a higher quality of artwork.
-Furthermore, as some places, notably Byron Bay, are quite saturated with paint, it is timely to support alternative forms of public art that may be new to the Shire.
+The Strategy recommends focusing resources on including some more permanent and sculptural works for the Shire.
+Preference is to be given to projects that utilise more robust materials which reflect a higher quality of artwork.
+Over time Council hope to work with land owners, curators and local businesses to identify key areas where more temporary projects are more appropriate.